Bill Lester

 William Alexander Lester III (born February 6, 1961) is an American semi-retired professional racing driver.
 He last competed part-time in the NASCAR Camping World Truck Series, driving the No. 17 Ford F-150 for David Gilliland Racing.
 Lester previously competed full-time in the Truck Series from 2002 to midway through 2007.
 Lester was the NASCAR's only full-time African-American driver during that time.
 After that, he moved to sports car racing, competing in the Rolex Sports Car Series from 2007 to 2012.
 Lester had also competed part-time in the same series from 1998 to 2001.

-He also made two NASCAR Cup Series starts in 2006 and one Busch Series (now Xfinity) start in 1999.
+Lester also made two NASCAR Cup Series starts in 2006 and one Busch Series (now Xfinity) start in 1999.

 Since his retirement from driving, Lester has worked as a member of the NASCAR National Motorsports Appeals Panel.

 Racing career

 Early career

-He began racing in the road course circuits, running in the SCCA and IMSA series.
+Lester began racing in the road course circuits, running in the SCCA and IMSA series.
 He made his IMSA debut in 1990 at Sears Point International Raceway, qualifying ninth and finishing first in a Chevrolet Camaro.
 He also picked up a victory that year in an endurance race at Sears Point.
 In 1990, he began running the SCCA, running an unsponsored Oldsmobile Cutlass for Rocketsports at Portland, and one race for Tom Gloy at Mid-Ohio.
 He did not race professionally again until 1996, running SCCA events at Watkins Glen, Elkhart Lake, Wisconsin, Sears Point, and Reno, Nevada.
 He competed in the 24 Hours of Daytona in 1998 and 1999, finishing fifth and tenth, respectively.